 Recommended by Terri of FemaleSoloTrek.com

-Another popular thing to do in Savannah is seeing Savannah, GA through the eyes of author John Berendt.
+Another popular thing to do in Savannah is see Savannah, GA, through the eyes of author John Berendt.
 Author of Midnight in the Garden of Good and Evil, this New Yorker scribe put modern-day Savannah on the map with his tale of lust, sex, and murder.

-If you are obsessed with the real-life story of the insular and close knit world of historic Savannah, consider a Midnight in the Garden of Good and Evil walking tour (such as Savannah Tours on Viator).
+If you are obsessed with the real-life story of historic Savannah’s insular and close-knit world, consider a Midnight in the Garden of Good and Evil walking tour (such as Savannah Tours on Viator).

-Typically, a two-hour jaunt, your guide will dish up the gossip as well as the treachery of the true-crime story.
+Typically, in a two-hour tour, your guide will dish up the gossip and treachery of the true-crime story.
 Who doesn’t want to know if it was murder or self-defense when “shots rang out in Savannah’s grandest mansion in the misty, early morning hours of May 2, 1981.”
 Did antique dealer Jim Williams kill his lover Danny Hansford?

 #3 – Tybee Island